 What does all this mean?
 It means that quantum holonomy theory from the get-go has the key characteristics of a fundamental theory.
 Whether it really is such a theory is the subject of our present research.

 Once the QHD algebra has been chosen as the foundation of a theory there are two ingredients, which must be added to obtain a quantum theory.
 These are

 1. A Hilbert space representation

 The Hilbert space, which we find, has a number of interesting features.
 First of all, it is non-local, which means that the probability for a quantum transition between two field configurations depends on the scale, where these field configurations differ.
-If they differ mostly at a large scale, then the probability will be relatively large compared to the case, where they differ at a very short scale.
+If they differ mostly at a large scale, then the probability will be relatively large compared to the case, where they differ on a very short scale.

 One consequence of this non-locality is that very extreme field configurations — such as singularities — are assigned zero probability.
-This appears to imply that the initial big bang singularity and the space-time singularities purported to exist at the centre of black holes are ruled out within our framework.
+This appears to imply that the initial big bang singularity and the space-time singularities purported to exist at the center of black holes are ruled out within our framework.

 2. A dynamical principle

 The dynamical principle is what makes the theory move — it introduces time evolution.

 There are several approaches to obtain a Hamilton operator.
 One is to use the toolbox of non-commutative geometry.
 Normally one thinks of geometry as an assignment of distances and curvature to a finite-dimensional space — i.e. the geometry of a donut or an elephant.
 But in this case, we use non-commutative geometry to construct a geometry over a space, where each point itself is a 3-dimensional geometry (this is called a configuration space).